Avaiga/taipy-doc/docs/manuals/core/features/scenario-cycle-mgt.md

 -   `scenario.config_name` is the name of the scenario configuration.
 -   `scenario.creation_date` corresponds to the date-time provided at the creation.
--   `scenario.is_master` equals True if it is a master scenario.
+-   `scenario.is_official` equals True if it is an official scenario.
 False otherwise.
 -   `scenario.subscribers` is the list of callbacks representing the subscribers.
 -   `scenario.properties` is the complete dictionary of the scenario properties.
 It includes a copy of the properties of the scenario configuration, in addition to the properties provided at the creation and at runtime.